Causality-Based Scores Alignment in Explainable Data Management: The Causal-Effect Score in Databases

 \section{The Causal-Effect Score in Databases}

-We define in this section the {\em Causal Effect Score} (CES) in DBs in the form that we need it.
-The definition is equivalent to that in \cite{Causal_Effect}, but differs from it in that the CES now becomes a particular case of the {\em Generalized Causal-Effect Score} recently proposed and investigated in \cite{clear25}.
-In the following, $\tau$ is a an endogenous tuple in relational DB instance $D$, and $\mc{W}$ is the class of all subinstances of $D$.\footnote{In \cite{clear25}, the generalized causal-effect is defined on an arbitrary collection of subinstances of $D$.} \ With a PDB $D^p$ associated to $D$ via a distribution $p$ on $\mc{W}$, \ tuple $\tau$ has a certain probability of being (true) in $D$. \ Exogenous tuples have probability $1$ of being in $D$.
+The definition of the {\em Causal Effect Score} (CES) in DBs that we give is different from -but equivalent to- that in \cite{Causal_Effect}.\footnote{The new one becomes a particular case of the {\em Generalized Causal-Effect Score} \cite{clear25}, that is defined for arbitrary PDBs.
+In \cite{Causal_Effect} (see also \cite{bda22}), for the case of DBs with associated TIDs, interventions are applied on the {\em lineage of the query}, which can be seen as a causal model.
+It is common to apply interventions on variables of a causal model \cite{Pearl_CI}.\ Those interventions on the lineage act on the random propositional variables $X_\tau$ associated to tuples $\tau$, which are made {\em true} (inserted) or {\em false} (deleted) via $\nit{do}(X_\tau =1)$ or $\nit{do}(X_\tau =0)$.} In the following, $D$ is an instance, $\mc{W}$ is the class of all subinstances of $D$, $D^p$ is a PDB assigning a distribution to $\mc{W}$.
+Each tuple $\tau \in D$ has a probability of being true in $D$ (but $1$ if exogenous).

 \ignore{